Last updated: Mar 21, 2019

 For information about how Kubernetes schedules work, see the official documentation for Kubernetes at https://kubernetes.io/docs.

-Do you have any details on the EFK that will be deployed on our Managed Kubernetes cluster?
+Do you have any details on the EFK that is deployed on our Managed Kubernetes cluster?

 These services are open-source, upstream software with a rational default configuration for application development use.